Robert Hagan (Royal Navy officer)

+He commanded HMS Princess Charlotte, then HMS Prince Regent, as a lieutenant during the British anti-slave campaigns around Sierra Leone.

 In 1839, he was a corresponding member of the Society for the Extinction of the Slave Trade and for the Civilization of Africa.

 He subsequently settled in Cobh (Queenstown), Ireland, where he was appointed Inspecting Commander of the Cork District Coast guard in 1843.
 In this capacity he submitted evidence to the Transatlantic Packet Station Commission in 1851.

 He died suddenly in 1863 at 17 Pembroke Road, Dublin.